Mind Mapping with MindMup

 - Submitting your Mindmap as an Assessment in VU Collaborate

-1. From any unit space in VU Collaborate, click Toolbox > Mind Mapping Tool.
+1. From any unit space in VU Collaborate, select Toolbox found on the navbar and select Mind Mapping Tool.

-Tip: If you are not on the landing (home) page of Mindmup, you can access your saved maps via File > Open.
+If you are not on the landing (home) page of MindMup, you can access your saved maps via File > Open.

 1. Each new mind map starts with a root node (placed in blue) for you to build on.
 Double-click on the root node to edit the title.
 You can also place new root nodes by clicking Insert Root Node.

 2. With the root node selected press Tab to create a child node to the root node.
 This is a talking topic that you will take notes on.
 Enter a name for the child node (ie, the topic) and press Tab to create a new child node to your topic.
 Enter a few keywords for information and press Enter.
 This creates a sibling node for the child node previously created.

 It is often better to use short descriptive words rather than longer sentences for the title of each node.